lanl/bueno-run-proxies/snap/README.md

 the bueno input file, as well as the destination of the bueno csv report file and the variable portions of the run commands.
-The first two items of the run commands (runcmds) control the iterative portion of the script's benchmarking proceedure; defining the range of inputs to be tested.
+The first two items of the run commands (runcmds) control the iterative portion of the script's benchmarking proceedure; defining the inclusive range of inputs to be tested.

 ```Python
 # Default values